Sitecore-Community/Sitecore.Speak.Guidance/bestPractises.md

 I will stop there and if you want more information, you can read "[why global variables are bad](http://c2.com/cgi/wiki?GlobalVariablesAreBad)" and this [stackoverflow thread](http://stackoverflow.com/questions/2613310/ive-heard-global-variables-are-bad-what-alternative-solution-should-i-use)

-To correct this, it is easy: you need to define a Module using require:
+To solve this, it is easy: you need to define a Module using require:

 ```
 define(["jquery"], function (jQuery) {